 The Institute produces two (2) regular training sessions on topics of concern and interest to prosecutors in the winter, summer of each calendar year at different locations throughout the sate.
-These educational activities generally consist of ten to twelve hours of continuing legal education over a two-day period covering all aspects of prosecutorial duties and feature speakers who are experts in areas of criminal justice.
-Efforts are made to schedule at least one nationally recognized speaker per session; West Virginia experts, including prosecutors and assistant prosecutors, representatives of the West Virginia Attorney General's Office, various state agencies, the court system, law enforcement and others present as well.
+These educational activities generally consist of ten to twelve hours of continuing legal education over a two-day period covering all aspects of prosecutorial duties and feature experts in areas of criminal justice.
+Efforts are made to schedule at least two nationally recognized speakers per session; West Virginia experts, including prosecutors and assistant prosecutors, various state agencies, the court system, law enforcement and others present as well.

 The Mandatory Continuing Legal Education Commission of the West Virginia State Bar has approved each training session for the requested seminar credits.
 West Virginia's prosecuting attorneys and assistant prosecuting attorneys are able to obtain all MCLE credits and are able to keep up to date on legal issues, technology, state and federal case law, case investigation, case preparation and more.
-Prepared materials are distributed to the participants including course information and resource material to be used both during the course and as a resource at the participant's local office library.
+Materials include resource material to be used during the courses as well as in the participant's practice.

-Regular prosecutor training seminars were held in January 2013 in White Sulpher Springs and in June 2013 at Stonewall Jackson Resort.
-Combined attendance was 268 prosecutors.
-Mandatory Continuing Legal Education hours were as follows: White Sulpher Springs - 10 Stonewall Jackson Resort - 11.5 (including 3 and 2 hours of ethics respectively).
+Regular prosecutor training seminars were held in January 2014 in Charleston, in June 2014 at Oglebay Park and December 2014 in White Sulpher Springs.
+Combined attendance was 422 prosecutors.
+Mandatory Continuing Legal Education hours were as follows: Charleston - 12 Oglebay - 12 and White Sulpher Springs - 11.5 (including 2, 1.5 and 3 hours of ethics respectively).
 These courses provide uniformity in the approach to prosecution of criminal violations throughout the state.
 Common issues and problems, cross county boundary crimes and the need to keep current on a wide range of issues and topics facing prosecutors' makes this training an absolute necessity unobtainable elsewhere.